Unity-Technologies/VFXToolbox/Documentation~/ImageSequencer.md

 #### Writing a shader for Custom Materials

-In order to create shaders for Custom material processor you need to create a simple unlit shader from the Project Create Menu : **Shaders > Unlit Shader**.
+In order to create shaders for Custom material processor you need to create a simple unlit shader from the Project Create Menu : **Visual Effects > Custom Material (Shader)**.
 You can alter the default code to match the following code:

  ```c
 Shader "ImageSequencer/SimpleCustomMaterial"